Menu

 Awards

-• Best of Class: (Quarterly) Ribbons will be awarded to the highest scoring image in each category.
-There must be a minimum of five (5) images entered in a category for an image to be awarded Best of Class, although the Image Comp Chair may request an exception, which may be granted by the PPSV President.
+Best of Class: (Quarterly) Ribbons will be awarded to the highest-scoring image in each category.
+There must be a minimum of Three(3) images entered in a category for an image to be awarded Best of Class, although the Image Comp Chair may request an exception, which may be granted by the PPSV President.
 In the case of a tie score in a category, the judges will break the tie by indicating which one image should win.
 The image receiving the most votes will be deemed Best of Class for that category.

-• Aspiring Artist Award - Awarded to PPSV Members that have entered for the 1st time.
+Aspiring Artist Award - Awarded to PPSV Members who have entered for the 1st time.
 The highest 3 scoring images will determine the winner.
-In the case of a tie, a 4th image will be added to the total, followed by a 5th image if tie resumes.
-The Jury panel will select the overall winner if there are 3 ties in a row and a winner cannot be determined.
+In case of a tie, A 4th image will be added to the total.
+Also followed by a 5th image if the tie resumes.

 Professional Photographers of Sacramento Valley